Site Tools

 Bio

 Hello!
-My name is Daniel Smith, and I am an engineer.
+My name is Daniel Smith, and I am an electrical and RF engineer.

 IoT Hardware at MapLarge

-Since 2019, I have been working at MapLarge Inc as the Director of IoT Hardware.
-As a full-stack embedded engineer, I develop a wide variety of custom IoT sensors and wireless systems for large corporate and government clients.
-I work with a wide variety of wireless technologies, including Bluetooth Classic, Bluetooth Low Energy (BLE), WiFi, LoRa, LTE CAT-M, ZigBee, Thread, RFID, UWB (DecaWave), GNSS, GPS RTK, and others.
+From 2019 to 2023, I worked at at MapLarge Inc as the Director of IoT Hardware.
+As a full-stack embedded engineer, I lead a small team and developed a wide variety of custom IoT sensors and wireless systems for large corporate and government clients.
+I worked with a wide variety of wireless technologies, including Bluetooth Classic, Bluetooth Low Energy (BLE), WiFi, LoRa, LTE CAT-M, ZigBee, Thread, RFID, UWB (DecaWave), GNSS, GPS RTK, and others.

-On the hardware side, I design and build PCB's at our in-house engineering lab and develop firmware in C and C++ for nRF91, nRF52, ESP32, PIC and other microcontroller platforms.
+On the hardware side, I designed and built PCB's at our in-house engineering lab and developed firmware in C and C++ for nRF91, nRF52, ESP32, PIC and other microcontroller platforms.
 I have experience with FreeRTOS, Zephyr and bare-metal firmware development.
 I also design and 3D print mechanical enclosures.
-After designing products, I perform EMC (Electromagnetic Compatibility) test measurements, have products formally tested at EMC test labs, and support product approval through the FCC process.
+After designing products, I performed initial EMC (Electromagnetic Compatibility) test measurements, have products formally tested at EMC test labs, and support product approval through the FCC process.

-On the software side, I write Python and .NET code to interface with devices and sensors.
-I sometimes use HTML and JavaScript for basic embedded and test interfaces or MapLarge dashboards, but most of the software stack and app development is handled by the many talented software engineers at MapLarge.
+On the software side, I wrote Python and .NET code to interface with devices and sensors.
+I sometimes used HTML and JavaScript for basic embedded and test interfaces or MapLarge dashboards, but most of the software stack and app development is handled by the many talented software engineers at MapLarge.

 Radar Systems at Georgia Tech Research Institute